 When a teenager is exhibiting odd behavior, it can be a concern for any parent.
-Although the changes to a teenager’s behaviors may not always be related to substance abuse, it is important to recognize the dangers that are associated with alcohol abuse and to discuss those concerns with your children.
+Changes to a teenager’s behaviors may not always be related to substance abuse.
+However, parents must learn to recognize the dangers associated with alcohol abuse and to discuss those concerns with your children.
 Drinking alcohol at a young age can increase the risk of dying or experiencing severe health concerns.
+At Destinations for Teens, we know how alcohol increases death among teenagers and how to treat alcohol abuse.

 Engaging in Risky Behaviors